chronologicaldot/CopperLang/README.md

 ## Interpreter Features

-This is a tiny, light-weight, cross-platform interpreter (roughly 250kb) providing only certain basic features essential to the language.
-The bare-bones interpreter includes functions for boolean comparisons and some for numbers and strings.
+This is a tiny, light-weight, cross-platform interpreter/engine (roughly 300kb) providing only certain basic features essential to the language.
+The bare-bones engine includes functions for boolean comparisons and some for numbers and strings.
 An extension has been provided for useful numeric functions.
 Many features have been deliberately excluded from the engine to keep it small and also to allow users to have more control over the permitted flow of data.
 For example, basic strings are merely byte strands, but the user may create a separate object type to enforce Unicode.

-The interpreter does not use a garbage collector.
+The engine does not use a garbage collector.
 The language doesn't require one.

 There is only one system dependency in the core code: climits.
 Other includes are primarily for printing and debugging but aren't necessary.